SmartGameSandbox/GameSandBox/README.md

 Database is in mongodb

-## SETUP GUIDE
+## Setup Guide

 To set up and run this web application on a local machine, please follow the steps below:

 Prerequisites:
     • Make sure you have Node.js installed on your system, which can be accessed from the official website here: [Node.js](https://nodejs.org/en)

 1. Clone this repository to your local machine.

 2. Install the necessary dependencies by running the following command in the root directory of the project:
     > npm install
     or
     > npm i

     This command will download and install all the necessary dependencies listed in the package.json file.

 3. As a security measure, the application requires a JSON Web Token (JWT) secret key to be stored in an environment variable.
     Create a file named .env in the root directory of the project and add the following line to it:
     JWT_SECRET = `secret_key`

     *Note: The actual secret key must be requested from the project owner*

     Replace `secret_key` with the actual secret key.
 This key will be used to sign and verify the JWT tokens used for authentication.

 4. Start the Development Server by running the following command:
     > npm run dev

     This command will build the application and start the server.
 Once the server is up and running, you can access the web application by opening your browser and visiting http://localhost:3000

 5. The project is currently hosted using Heroku and can be accessed at http://smartgamesandbox.herokuapp.com/ Updates pused to the main branch will automatically be deployed to the Heroku server.

 1. setup guide: npm i, .env file with the jwt_token (request the jwt_secret from Alan) explain what npm run dev does Eric Hemming
 2. big libraries and techs that are being used.
 MERN stack (Mongodb, express, react, node.js), webSocket, konva, sharp, multer, bcryptjs for hashing password, axios, dotenv, heroku for deployment Eric Dong